Benita Y. Pearson: Early life and education

-Professional career
+Career

-From 1985 until 1992, Pearson worked for BP, first as a corporate accountant (1985–1987) and then as a supervisor of retail marketing accounting (1987–1990) and then in retail sales (1990–1992).
-From 1992 until 1994, Pearson worked as a law clerk for a Cleveland law firm, and from 1995 until 1996, Pearson served as a litigation associate for a Cleveland law firm.
-From 1996 until 1998, Pearson served as a law clerk for United States District Court for the Northern District of Ohio Judge John Michael Manos.
+From 1985 to 1992, Pearson worked for BP, first as a corporate accountant from 1985 to 1987 and then as a supervisor of retail marketing accounting from 1987 to 1990 and then in retail sales from 1990 to 1992.
+From 1992 to 1994, Pearson worked as a law clerk for a Cleveland law firm, and from 1995 to 1996, Pearson served as a litigation associate for a Cleveland law firm.
+From 1996 to 1998, Pearson served as a law clerk for Judge John Michael Manos of the United States District Court for the Northern District of Ohio.
 From 1998 until 2000, Pearson served as a general litigation associate for Jones Day Reavis & Pogue in Cleveland.
-From 2000 until 2008, Pearson served as an Assistant United States Attorney in Cleveland.
+From 2000 to 2008, Pearson served as an assistant United States attorney in Cleveland.

 Federal judicial service

 In August 2008, Pearson became a United States magistrate judge of the United States District Court for the Northern District of Ohio.

-In July 2009, Pearson was recommended to serve as a United States District Judge on the United States District Court for the Northern District of Ohio by both Ohio Senators, Democrat Sherrod Brown and Republican George Voinovich.
-On December 3, 2009, President Obama formally nominated Pearson to serve on the Northern District of Ohio.
-Pearson was chosen to fill the seat vacated by Judge Peter C. Economus, who assumed senior status.
-The United States Senate Committee on the Judiciary reported Pearson's nomination to the full Senate on February 11, 2010.
-Her nomination was confirmed by the Senate on December 21, 2010 by a 56–39 vote, with George Voinovich of Ohio casting the lone Republican 'aye' vote.
+In July 2009, Pearson was recommended to serve as a United States district judge of the United States District Court for the Northern District of Ohio by both Ohio Senators, Democrat Sherrod Brown and Republican George Voinovich.
+On December 3, 2009, President Barack Obama formally nominated Pearson to serve on the Northern District of Ohio.
+Pearson was chosen to fill the seat vacated by Judge Peter C. Economus, who assumed senior status on July 3, 2009.
+The United States Senate Committee on the Judiciary reported Pearson's nomination to the Senate on February 11, 2010.
+On December 21, 2010, her nomination was confirmed by the Senate by a 56–39 vote, with George Voinovich of Ohio casting the lone Republican affirmative vote.
 She received her commission on December 27, 2010.
 She became the first African-American woman to hold a federal judgeship in Ohio.